 Following the Battle of Perryville, the two Confederate armies in Kentucky under General Braxton Bragg and Major General Edmund Kirby Smith finally linked near Harrodsburg.
 Smith urged Bragg, the ranking commander, to make a stand there because it offered good ground on which to meet a Federal attack.
 But Bragg had already directed his army to continue withdrawing toward Bryantsville.

-The next day, Bragg dispatched scouts to find camping grounds around Bryantsville, indicating to the Confederates that they were leaving Kentucky.
-Bragg had learned of the Confederate defeats at Antietam, Iuka, and Corinth.
+The next day, Bragg dispatched scouts to find camping grounds around Bryantsville, which indicated that he was leaving Kentucky.
+Bragg had learned of the Confederate defeats at Antietam and Iuka a few weeks prior.
 He had sustained heavy casualties at Perryville, and he was running low on supplies after gaining hardly any Kentucky recruits.
-Thus, Bragg decided to retreat back to eastern Tennessee.
+Then Bragg learned of the recent defeat at Corinth, which now gave the Federals undisputed control of the Memphis & Charleston Railroad.
+This made him decide that he needed to fall back to defend Chattanooga against a possible Federal thrust from the west.

-Meanwhile, Buell expected Bragg to turn and attack Nashville.
-He moved his Federal Army of the Ohio to cut Bragg off at Crab Orchard, exclaiming, “Bragg’s army is mine!”
-But when Buell reached the town on the 15th, he found the Confederates had already passed through on their way to Cumberland Gap.
+Meanwhile, Major General Don Carlos Buell, commanding the Federal Army of the Ohio, expected Bragg to attack Nashville once he reentered Tennessee.
+Buell positioned his men to cut Bragg off at Crab Orchard, exclaiming, “Bragg’s army is mine!”
+But when Buell reached the town on the 15th, he discovered that the Confederates had already passed through on their way to Cumberland Gap.

 Buell sent Major General Thomas L. Crittenden’s corps in pursuit, but the Confederates had felled trees across the Wilderness road to block them.
 The Federals paved a new road and advanced to within a few miles of Mount Vernon by that night.

 The next day, Bragg’s Confederates continued slowly withdrawing through the Cumberland Gap bottleneck without substantial Federal opposition.
-Crittenden’s Federals resumed their pursuit, but they lacked the speed or numbers to catch up to Bragg’s force.
+His ultimate destination was Murfreesboro, which had been secured by Brigadier General Nathan Bedford Forrest’s Confederate cavalry.
+The Nashville & Chattanooga Railroad ran through Murfreesboro, and the fertile valleys of the Stones, Duck, and Elk rivers lay nearby.
+Crittenden’s Federals resumed their pursuit, but they had neither the speed nor strength to catch up to Bragg’s force.

-Buell’s superiors pushed for a Federal invasion of eastern Tennessee, both to destroy the Confederates and to secure the predominantly Unionist region.
-Buell resisted, explaining to General-in-Chief Henry W. Halleck, “You are aware that between Crab Orchard and Cumberland Gap the country is almost a desert.
+Buell’s superiors resumed their push for a Federal invasion of eastern Tennessee, which they had been pushing for nearly a year now.
+They wanted Buell to both destroy the Confederates and secure the predominantly Unionist region.
+Just as before, Buell resisted, explaining to General-in-Chief Henry W. Halleck, “You are aware that between Crab Orchard and Cumberland Gap the country is almost a desert.
 The limited supply of forage which the country affords is consumed by the enemy as he passes.”
 Buell continued:

 “The enemy has been driven into the heart of this desert and must go on, for he cannot exist in it.
 For the same reason we cannot pursue in it with any hope of overtaking him, for while he is moving back on his supplies and as he goes consuming what the country affords we must bring ours forward.
 There is but one road and that a bad one.
 The route abounds in difficult defiles, in which a small force can retard the progress of a large one for a considerable time, and in that time the enemy could gain material advantage in a move upon other points.

 “I shall throw myself on my wagon transportation, which, fortunately, is ample.
-While I shall proceed with these dispositions, deeming them to be proper for the public interest, it is but meet that I should say that the present time is perhaps as convenient as any for making any changes that may be thought proper in the command, of this army.
+While I shall proceed with these dispositions, deeming them to be proper for the public interest… I should say that the present time is perhaps as convenient as any for making any changes that may be thought proper in the command, of this army.
 It has not accomplished all that I had hoped or all that faction might demand.”

 After offering to give up his command if his superiors were unhappy, Buell explained that his army “defeated a powerful and thoroughly disciplined army in one battle and has driven it away baffled and dispirited at least, and as much demoralized as an army can be under such discipline as Bragg maintains over all troops that he commands.”
 Buell did not mention that he failed to destroy an enemy he outnumbered three-to-one at Perryville, and only won because Bragg pulled out afterward.